 Foreign currency risk may largely arise from procurement transactions with business partners outside the euro zone.
 When such non-euro-based procurement transactions of a significant volume are conducted, foreign currency forwards and currency swaps are used to hedge the foreign currency risk.
 Owing to the very limited volume of transactions in foreign currency, the Group is currently only exposed to an insignificant foreign currency risk.
-Hedged procurement transactions already expired during the financial year so that such contracts no longer existed at 31 December 2018.
+There were no hedged procurement transactions in the 2019 financial year.